patrickmichalina/fusebox-angular-universal-starter/README.md

 Provides an extremely fast seed project for the development of Angular Universal (isomorphic) projects.
 Check out the [live app](https://angular.patrickmichalina.com)

 # Project Goals
-This seed project is designed to get a basic application up and running with common feature most applications need.
-It uses [Firebase](https://firebase.google.com) for Authentication and the database layer.
-Firebase isn't official supported with Universal at this time, however, we were ablet to implement some of the basic features to render and transfer state to the browser.
-Once an official realease occurs, we can better integrate Firebase.
+This starter project is designed to get a basic application up and running with basic implementations of core features most applications need.
+It uses [Firebase](https://firebase.google.com) for the authentication and the database layers.

+Note: Firebase doesn't have official support for Angular Universal at this time.
+However, we have implemented some of the basic features to render and transfer server state to the browser.
+Once an official support is released, we will use that.

 # Features
 - [x] [Angular](https://github.com/angular/angular/blob/master/CHANGELOG.md) as the application framework